Mental Health Facilities Greene County, PA

 Cornerstone Care

-Cornerstone Care is a mental health treatment center in Greene County, PA, located at 120 Locust Avenue Extension, 15349 zip code area.
-Cornerstone Care provides outpatient treatment.
-Cornerstone Care offers couples/family therapy, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Cornerstone Care is a mental health clinic in Greene County, Pennsylvania, located at 120 Locust Avenue Extension, 15349 zip code.
+Cornerstone Care offers outpatient treatment.
+Cornerstone Care provides couples/family therapy, dialectical behavior therapy and behavior modification to young adults, children / adolescents and adults.
 Cornerstone Care also supports LGBT and people with trauma.
-Additional services at Cornerstone Care consist of family psychoeducation, suicide prevention services and integrated primary care services.
+Some other services provided by Cornerstone Care include integrated primary care services, family psychoeducation and court-ordered outpatient treatment.

 Cornerstone Care Greensboro

 Cornerstone Care Greensboro is a mental health facility in Greene County, PA, located at 7 Glassworks Road, 15338.
 Cornerstone Care Greensboro provides outpatient treatment.
-Cornerstone Care Greensboro provides trauma therapy, cognitive behavioral therapy and couples/family therapy to adults, young adults and children / adolescents.
-Cornerstone Care Greensboro also supports people with trauma and LGBT.
-Some other services available at Cornerstone Care Greensboro include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+Cornerstone Care Greensboro provides individual psychotherapy, trauma therapy and psychotropic medication to children / adolescents, adults and young adults.
+Cornerstone Care Greensboro also supports LGBT and people with trauma.
+Some other services available at Cornerstone Care Greensboro include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.

 Cornerstone Care

 Cornerstone Care is one of mental health facilities in Greene County, Pennsylvania, located at 501 West High Street, 15370 zip code.
 Cornerstone Care provides outpatient treatment and telemedicine/telehealth.
-Cornerstone Care provides individual psychotherapy, behavior modification and dialectical behavior therapy to adults, young adults and children / adolescents.
+Cornerstone Care provides psychotropic medication, activity therapy and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
 Cornerstone Care also supports people with trauma and LGBT.
-Additional services provided at Cornerstone Care include court-ordered outpatient treatment, suicide prevention services and family psychoeducation.
+Additional services provided at Cornerstone Care include integrated primary care services, court-ordered outpatient treatment and suicide prevention services.

 SPONSORED AD